-Iron is an essential nutrient that is used to make the red blood cells that carry oxygen around the body.
+Iron is an essential nutrient that is used to make red blood cells that carry oxygen around the body.
 Iron also plays an essential role in maintaining a healthy immune system.
-A lack of iron in the blood is called iron deficiency anaemia and this is normally confirmed by a blood test.
-The signs and symptoms of iron deficiency anaemia can include: feeling tired, looking more pale than usual and picking up lots of infections.
-Anaemia can also impact on a child's growth and development.
-There certain medical conditions which increase the risk of developing iron deficiency anaemia but the most common cause is not getting enough iron in the diet.
+A lack of iron in the blood is called iron deficiency anaemia and is normally confirmed by a blood test.
+The signs and symptoms of iron deficiency anaemia can include: feeling tired, looking more pale than usual and picking up infections more easily.
+If left untreated, anaemia can also impact a child's growth and development.
+There certain medical conditions that increase the risk of developing iron deficiency anaemia but the most common cause is not getting enough iron in the diet.